 2. Older Beliefs - inspired by religious views.

-"To be truly spiritual you must renounce desire (Christian) or transcend desire. (eastern approach).
+truly spiritual you must renounce desire (Christian) or transcend desire. (eastern approach).
 The underlying message is - Don’t Desire.
 Desire is BAD!”

 I question these beliefs, because, from an energetic point of view, DESIRE simply IS.
 It’s a natural phenomenon that arises within us - and it moves us towards action and creativity.
 It’s only when our minds get involved that we start to mess it up.
 We take a position on it, either consciously or unconsciously.
 Our minds change the desire to “I WANT IT” – and then to “I HAVE TO HAVE THIS FOR MY HAPPINESS”.

 We may still believe that DESIRE is somehow not “Spiritual” – and so we suppress this powerful and natural force that lies deep within us.
 But when I looked into this myself, many years ago, I found that I was “DESIRING DESIRELESSNESS”.
 Yikes, we’re very tricky creatures!

 What helped me most was my curiosity about our Energetic Data Centres, or Chakras.
 I spent years studying and training in different Energy modalities, so as to get very familiar with what was going on inside me.
 Now I see that DESIRE has a purpose – and that purpose is deep within everything that’s alive, in different ways.
 All seeds seem to be implanted with the desire to break out of their shells and manifest as flowers, bushes and trees.
 All of us humans are implanted with the DESIRE to grow.
 That’s what fuels our continuing expansion, our willingness to test our edges and to try new ways of thinking , relating and feeling.